nate-browne/CSE12_Redesign/Lectures/heaps_pqs.md

 The goal is that you are able to top the element with the highest priority in constant time, but you make no guarantees about the inherent ordering of the rest of the elements.

-We *could* technically implement this via a sorted linked list, but this gives us `O(n)` insertion time for `O(1)` pop and top time.
+We *could* technically implement this via a sorted linked list, but this gives us $O(n)$ insertion time for $O(1)$ pop and top time.
 While this seems okay, we'd like to be able to get better insertion time (at the cost of some pop time).

 A better option is to used a BST (or a balanced BST).
-The former gives us `O(log n)` average for all operations, while the latter gives us `O(log n)` worst case for all operations.
+The former gives us $O(\log n)$ average for all operations, while the latter gives us $O(\log n)$ worst case for all operations.
-This is fine, and it works, but we want to get back to `O(1)` pop time while keeping `O(log n)` time for all other operations.
+This is fine, and it works, but we want to get back to $O(1)$ pop time while keeping $O(\log n)$ time for all other operations.

 ## Implementing a Priority Queue: Heap Data Structure

 Often, priority queues are implemented via a **heap** data structure.

-*Note: this is not the same "heap" as the area of the C++ runtime.
+*Note: this is not the same "heap" as the area of the C/C++/other languages' runtime environments.
 You'll learn about that in CSE 30.*

-*Note: Though other kinds of heaps exist, we're only talking here about binary heaps.
+*Another note: Though other kinds of heaps exist, we're only talking here about binary heaps.
 If you'd like, you can learn about [fibonacci heaps and binomial heaps from this video](https://www.youtube.com/watch?v=gxp_FrgTkQI).*

 A *binary heap* is a binary tree with a couple extra properties:
 1. **Full Heap Property**